j0Shi82/shopify-partydawn/README.md

 - `snippets/matomo-tracking.liquid`
 - `backend/checkout/additional.liquid`

 There might be tracking that you can run regardless of the consent.
 You can just add it as `text/partytown` and Partytown will pick it up.
 Please note that you need to add additional tracking inside `Settings-> Checkout -> Order Status Page Additional Scripts`.
 This enables you to track the checkout as well.
-Unfortnuately we can't use Web Pixels here because they only run when the user consents.
+Unfortunately we can't use Web Pixels here because they only run when the user consents.
 There is no way to add Pixels based on the user consent.
 This also means you unfortunately cannot track any checkout sub steps, just the conversion.
 But in most cases this should be fine.

 ## Klaviyo